Concordium/concordium.github.io/source/shared/net/desktop-wallet/remove-delegation.rst

 #.
 In the Desktop Wallet, Verify that the **Transaction details** are as you intended, select **I am sure that the proposed changes are correct**, and then select **Generate and Sign**.

 #.
 On the Ledger, there's a message saying **Review transaction**.
 Verify that the sender account is correct, and navigate to the right.
-The Ledger says **Update stake to** and then the amount you're going to update the stake to.
+Verify that the Ledger device shows the amount to delegate as 0.
 Navigate to the right.

 #.
 The Ledger says **Sign transaction**.
 Press both buttons to sign the transaction.
 The Ledger says **Concordium is ready**.